-Transfer student is a classification assigned to any student who has matriculated at a college or university other than Spring Hill College with a transcript of record.
+Transfer student is a classification assigned to any student who has matriculated at a university or university other than Edward Waters University with a transcript of record.
 Students seeking transfer admission are required to disclose attendance at all prior institutions.

-- Completed admissions application - An official transcript from each college or university attended for all coursework and a list of courses in progress. - If the applicant has earned fewer than 24 credit hours, the applicant must submit an official, complete transcript of the high school record and official scores from ACT and/or SAT.
+- o Completed admissions application - An official transcript from each University or university attended for all coursework and a list of courses in progress.

+• If the applicant has earned fewer than 24 credit hours, the applicant must submit an official, complete transcript of the high school record and official scores from ACT and/or SAT.